Parliament of Youth

 Association of Independent Schools of the ACT

 Catholic Education Office (Archdiocese of Canberra and Goulburn)

-ACT Government Environment and Planning Directorate
+ACT Government Environment, Planning and Sustainable Development Directorate

 ACT Commissioner for Sustainability and the Environment